In the midst of the 21st century, we need to reconstruct our systems and repair fractured social relationships.

 MISSISSIPPPI HOMEGROWN Storyteller

 Mathew Barry Holloway II is the legacy of Como, Mississippi.
-As a native of the Mississippi Delta, he comes from storytellers and folklorists.
+As a native of the Mississippi Delta, he comes from a lineage of storytellers and folklorists.
 His passion for storytelling, cultural and community development, and civic engagement began when he served as a teen volunteer for his local library.
-During this time, he conducted award-winning oral histories on the Mississippi hill country blues music, and the Freedom summer of 1964, including winning the John Cotton Dana Library Public Relation Award.
-He has worked on various storytelling project documenting the stories of everyday people struggling to find meaning in a changing social world.
+During this time, he conducted award-winning oral histories on the Mississippi hill country blues music and the Freedom Summer of 1964, winning the John Cotton Dana Library Public Relations Award.
+He has worked on various storytelling projects documenting the stories of everyday people struggling to find meaning in a changing social world.

 Mathew holds a B.A. in Sociology from Loyola University New Orleans and an M.S. in Conflict Resolution from the University of San Diego.
 Additionally, he possesses a Graduate Certificate in Restorative Justice Facilitation and Leadership, a Graduate Certificate in Trauma Awareness and Resilience, both from the University of San Diego, and a Graduate Certificate in Instructional Design from the University of Illinois Urbana-Champaign.

 As a scholar-practitioner, Mathew's expertise centers on navigating the intricate dynamics of social pain, care, and conflict within the realm of U.S. public affairs.
+His graduate studies focused on the relationship between social crisis, conflict, and public discourse to design restorative and contemplative practices and policies.
+These studies aimed to better equip communities, organizations, and individuals to navigate change with connection rather than division.
 This focus is particularly relevant as the nation approaches its 250th anniversary in 2026.
 He delves into subjects such as social isolation, grief, societal fragmentation, cultural conflicts, and the pervasive sense of hopelessness that characterizes contemporary American life.
 His graduate studies provided him with profound insights into the factors that either strengthen or erode social trust and cohesion during challenging times.

 Over the course of his rewarding 10-year career, Mathew has consistently designed, developed, and evaluated diverse social innovations across rural, urban, and international settings.
 His work has consistently contributed to community well-being and positive change.
 From spearheading literacy education in rural Mississippi to expanding youth development in New Orleans and fostering intercultural awareness in Panamá, his efforts have forged strong partnerships with nonprofits, government officials, and civic leaders.
 This has resulted in impactful programs such as community college-corporate apprenticeships and building trades apprenticeships in Chicago, all aimed at promoting economic mobility and addressing historical racial disparities.